 - Heat oil in a skillet on medium high heat.
 Place the chicken in hot skillet and sear for about 7 minutes.
-Flip and cook another 7 minutes or until chicken is done and juices run clear.
+Flip and cook another 7 minutes or until chicken is 165 degrees and juices run clear.
 Remove chicken to a plate and keep warm.

 - Return the chicken to the pan and garnish with fresh chopped parsley.

 Amount Per Serving Calories 191Total Fat 16gSaturated Fat 7gTrans Fat 0gUnsaturated Fat 8gCholesterol 61mgSodium 466mgCarbohydrates 4gFiber 1gSugar 1gProtein 10g